bananaJuice2018/WDD330/week08/note-08.md

 To animate an element in CSS, you first create a named animation, then attach it to an element in that element’s property declaration block.
 Animations in themselves don’t do anything; in order to animate an element, you’ll need to associate the animation with that element.

-#### Questions?

-The Fetch API provides a global `fetch()` method that only has one mandatory argument, which is the URL of the resource you wish to fetch.
-A very basic example would look something like the following piece of code:

 #### Code Example